Section 1 – Public Holidays

 5. What hours can I do my banking?

-Banks in New Providence and Grand Bahamas are open from 09:30 to 5:00 Monday to Thursday and on Fridays until 7:00; however, on the Family Islands service is often very limited.
+Banks in New Providence and Grand Bahama are open from 9:30 to 3:00 Monday to Friday; however, service on the on the Family Islands service is often limited.

 6. Can I use credit and debit cards in The Bahamas?